eml10n/l10ninfo/content/localization.md

 #### Don't translate everything in a front matter

-The [front matter](https://www.npmjs.com/package/front-matter) contains its metadata or parameters for a web page.
+The [front matter](https://www.npmjs.com/package/front-matter) contains metadata or parameters for a web page.
 It is typically written as a set of keys and values in TOML, YML/YAML, or JSON.
 For example:

 	---
 	categories: